casper-network/ceps/text/0043-better-eviction.md

 with the banned validators removed, and use the first one only for the first step in the proposer assignment.

+Finally, the modified weights (with the banned validators set to 0) also need to be applied outside of Highway, wherever we count a block's finality signatures.

 ## Drawbacks